-4-H & FFA youth are encouraged to use a buddy system while on the SGEC fairgrounds and stay in groups of 3 or more, or be accompanied by an adult.
+4-H & FFA youth are encouraged to use a buddy system, staying in groups of 3 or more or accompanied by an adult while on the SGEC fairgrounds.
 If you are in any situation where you don't feel safe, ask a trusted adult for help.
-In an emergency, call 911.
+In an emergency, always call 911.

-DISCLAIMER OF RESPONSIBILITY FOR 4-H/FFA EXHIBITS
+DISCLAIMER OF RESPONSIBILITY FOR 4-H & FFA EXHIBITS

-4-H/FFA exhibits at Lancaster County Super Fair are entered and shown at the risk of the 4-H/ FFA member.
+4-H & FFA exhibits at Lancaster County Super Fair are entered and shown at the risk of the 4-H & FFA member.
 University of Nebraska-Lincoln Extension 4-H Youth Development, in cooperation with the Lancaster County Agricultural Society, accepts exhibits and will exercise due care to protect them.
 However, University of Nebraska-Lincoln Extension and Lancaster County Agricultural Society (also doing business as Sandhills Global Event Center and Lancaster County Super Fair) cannot accept responsibility for loss or damage.

-4-H/FFA members who have items of great sentimental and/or monetary value should carefully consider whether they should be exhibited at the fair.
+$^{\circ}$ 4-H $\stackrel{\circ}{k}$ FFA members who have items of great sentimental and/or monetary value should carefully consider whether they should be exhibited at the fair.